-Schools from Birmingham, Reading, Leeds and Bradford have qualified for the finale of a prestigious debating competition, to take place at Westminster’s Church House.
+Schools from Birmingham, Reading and Leeds have qualified for the finale of a prestigious debating competition, to take place at Westminster’s Church House.

 The RSPCA has been hosting Great Debate events, with school children debating a host of animal welfare topics at “centres of citizenship and democracy” across England.